traindocai/Smart-PDF-Bleaching-Fix-Yellowing-Stains-and-Scan-Shadows-with-Python/README.md

 **Restrictions:**
 * **No Redistribution:** You may not redistribute, republish, or sell any part of this notebook.
 * **No Public Posting:** Please do not post solutions or modified versions of this notebook to public websites or other repositories.
-* **All Rights Reserved:** Except where original course copyrights apply, the modifications and instructional text are copyright © 2026 TrainDoc AI..
+* **All Rights Reserved:** Except where original course copyrights apply, the modifications and instructional text are copyright © 2026 TrainDoc AI.

 ---